luassoares/Compare-Reference-Genome/04_denovo/README.md

     done
 ```
 #### Result
-We run the de novo analysis with -M 3 -n 3 for all groups.
+The optimal parameters identified were -M 3 -n 3, which were used for all groups.
 <center>
 	<figure>
    	 <img src="00.OPT-denovo/Result-graph_optmization_denovo_MN.png" width="550"